-Part 1: Introduction 1.
-To be a Real Boy 2.
+Preface Part 1: Introduction 1.
+To Be a Real Boy 2.
 The Rise of the Incel Part 2: Etiology of the Incel 3.
 Masculine Identity Development and the Incel 4.
 The Incel Funnel and the Influence of Religion, Technology, and Pornography Part 3: Incel Questionnaire and Rubric 5.
 Incel Indoctrination Rubric (IIR) 6.
 Incel Cases by Rubric Category Part 4: Assessing the Risk 7.
 Identifying the Risk Factors 8.
 Identifying Stabilizing Influences 9.
 Conducting a Violence Risk Assessment Part 5: Three Case Studies in Assessment and Treatment 10.
 Incel Treatment Approaches 11.
 Assessment and Treatment Approaches: Junior High 12.
 Assessment and Treatment Approaches: College 13.
 Assessment and Treatment Approaches: Workplace Part 6: Community and Systems Approach 14.
-Addressing the Incel through the BIT/CARE Model Appendix
+Addressing the Incel through the BIT/CARE Model Appendices Index

-Dr. Brian Van Brunt serves as the president of the National Behavioral Intervention Team Association (NaBITA) and a partner at The NCHERM Group.
+Brian Van Brunt serves as the president of the National Behavioral Intervention Team Association (NaBITA) and a partner at The NCHERM Group.

 Chris Taylor serves as the dean of students at Wright State University.